ONLYOFFICE/DocumentServer/Readme.md

 ## ONLYOFFICE Document Server editions

-ONLYOFFICE offers different versions of its online document editors that can be deployed on your own servers ONLYOFFICE Document Server:
+ONLYOFFICE offers different versions of its online document editors that can be deployed on your own servers.

+ONLYOFFICE Document Server:

-* Community Edition
+* Community Edition (`onlyoffice-documentserver` package)
-* Integration Edition
+* Integration Edition (`onlyoffice-documentserver-ie` package)
-* Developer Edition
+* Developer Edition (`onlyoffice-documentserver-de` package)

 The table below will help you to make the right choice.